Module overview

 Marine zooplankton communities consist of permanent and temporary members, including the larvae of many fish and benthic invertebrates, thus acting as vehicles for population exchange and diversification.
 Zooplankton play an important role in the functioning of marine ecosystems and in biogeochemical cycles, linking pelagic primary production to higher trophic levels, including commercially important fish, mammals and seabirds.
 In addition to their functional role, marine zooplankton are considered to be excellent indicators of climate change because a) most species are short lived, which leads to tight coupling between environmental change and plankton dynamics, and b) they are free floating, so respond easily to changes in temperature and oceanic current systems by expanding and contracting their ranges.

-In this course you will learn to recognise the diversity of marine zooplankton taxa; the factors that regulate their distribution and abundance, both now and in the future; and the fundamental role they play in marine ecosystem function.
-There are 5 broad themes: 1) Biodiversity; 2) Patterns of distribution; 3) Sampling and monitoring; 4) Feeding and food webs; and 5) Anthropogenic climate change.
+The overall aim is for you to recognise the diversity of marine zooplankton; the factors that regulate their distribution and abundance; and the fundamental role they play in marine pelagic ecosystems.
+The course consists of 5 topics: 1) Biodiversity, 2) Patterns of distribution; 3) Sampling and monitoring; 4) Feeding and food webs; and 5) Anthropogenic climate change.

 Learning and Teaching